victusfate/victusspiritus/_posts/2009-06-01-the-importance-of-corporate-culture.markdown

 author_email: messel@gmail.com
 author_url: http://messel.myopenid.com/
 excerpt: "<p style=\"text-align: center;\"><a href=\"http://www.flickr.com/photos/scobleizer/\"><img
-  class=\"size-full wp-image-359 aligncenter\" title=\"corporateculture\" src=\"http://www.victusspiritus.com/wp-content/uploads/2009/06/corporateculture.jpg\"
+  class=\"size-full wp-image-359 aligncenter\" title=\"corporateculture\" src=\"{{ site.url }}/assets/2009/06/corporateculture.jpg\"
   alt=\"corporateculture\" width=\"368\" height=\"246\" /></a>Zappos Knows Corporate
   Culture</p>\r\n\r\n<h2><span style=\"color: #cf0000;\">How Important is Culture
   to a Company?</span></h2>\r\n<p style=\"text-align: left;\">The culture of a company
   is the quintessential representation of it's style.
-An <a href=\"http://www.victusspiritus.com/2009/05/17/how-to-build-an-optimal-organization/\">organization's body and life blood</a> is it's most important asset, it's people.
+An <a href=\"http://victusfate.github.io/victusspiritus/uncategorized/2009/05/17/how-to-build-an-optimal-organization/\">organization's body and life blood</a> is it's most important asset, it's people.
 Any group's culture can be characterized by a selection of the following traits they share:"
 wordpress_id: 358